Quinoa Fried Chicken recipe is so delicious that you would never guess it's a light, healthy, gluten-free fried chicken.

 This gluten-free quinoa fried chicken is in fact finger-lickin' good.
 The cooked quinoa becomes so crispy when it's lightly fried in olive oil -- it's the perfect crust.

-Last night I served this to my family, and believe it or not (actually, believe it!), the boneless, skinless chicken with the crunchy, super delicious quinoa crust, was a huge hit!
+When I serve this to family and friends, the boneless, skinless chicken with the crunchy, super delicious quinoa crust, is always a huge hit!

-Enjoy every last, delicious bite of this quinoa crusted fried chicken.
+I hope you enjoy every last, delicious bite of this quinoa crusted fried chicken!

 - 4 (approximately 8-ounce) chicken breasts, boneless, skinless

 - ¼ cup brown rice flour (or all-purpose gluten-free flour)